ChegeSN/alx-system_engineering-devops/0x02-shell_redirections/README.md

-16-whatsnext displays lines with word root and three lines after 17-hidethisword display lines with no word bin 18-letteronly displays lines of file that begins with a letter
+16-whatsnext displays lines with word root and three lines after 17-hidethisword display lines with no word bin 18-letteronly displays lines of file that begins with a letter 19-AZ
+20-hiago removes letters c and C from file